Korabl-Sputnik 3

 Korabl-Sputnik 3 (Корабль-Спутник 3 meaning Ship-Satellite 3) or Vostok-1K No.3, also known as Sputnik 6 in the West, was a Soviet spacecraft which was launched in 1960.
-It was a test flight of the Vostok spacecraft, carrying two dogs; Pcholka and Mushka ("little bee" and "little fly"; affectionate diminutives of "pchela" and "mukha", respectively), Mice, rats, plants, rabbits, and flies, as well as a television camera and scientific instruments.
+It was a test flight of the Vostok spacecraft, carrying two dogs: Pcholka and Mushka ("little bee" and "little fly"; affectionate diminutives of "pchela" and "mukha", respectively), mice, rats, rabbits, flies, plants, as well as a television camera and scientific instruments.

 Soviet space plans for the next several months were ambitious and included Vostok missions, planetary probes, military reconnaissance, and scientific satellites but the first were given priority.
 However, the Mars shots ended up going first in October and only after those missions flew could the next Vostok test took place.
-There was still wrangling over the exact design of the Vostok ejector seat and it was eventually decided to eject the cosmonaut at a relatively low altitude instead of an enclosed capsule like had been originally envisioned.
+There was still wrangling over the exact design of the Vostok ejection system, and it was eventually decided to eject the cosmonaut using an ejection seat from a relatively low altitude instead of an enclosed capsule as it had been originally envisioned.
 There was also the possibility that the Vostok's retrorocket could fail and leave the cosmonaut stuck in orbit.
-It was too late in the spacecraft's design phase to add a backup retrorocket but it could be solved by putting the Vostok into a low enough orbit that it would decay in ten days; the spacecraft had enough consumables onboard to last that long.
+It was too late in the spacecraft's design phase to add a backup retrorocket, but the problem could be solved by putting the Vostok into a low enough orbit that it would decay in ten days; the spacecraft had enough consumables onboard to last that long.

 Korabl-Sputnik 3 was launched at 07:30:04 UTC on 1 December 1960, atop a Vostok-L carrier rocket flying from Site 1/5 at the Baikonur Cosmodrome.
 It was successfully placed into low Earth orbit and Western observers quickly noticed that the orbit was lower than the previous Vostok test flights.
 All spacecraft systems functioned normally right up until reentry.
 On the 17th orbit, ground controllers issued the commands to perform the deorbit burn.
 The retrorocket activated but the capsule did not separate from the instrument module.
 The APO self-destruct system then activated followed by total loss of data.
 It was obvious that something went very wrong and the spacecraft had been destroyed, but it would take a while to figure out what it was.